 When it comes to extracting large amounts of data from websites, Python is a winner.
-This process of web scraping has proved to be very useful for pulling valuable information and making smart decisions.
-MechanicalSoup, Selenium, and Python Requests are some of the tools used to develop such applications.
+The process of web scraping has proved to be very useful for pulling valuable information and making smart decisions.
+MechanicalSoup, Selenium, and Python Requests are some of the tools that are used to develop such applications.
 Python makes it easy to write software that can handle large amounts of data.

 Register at Intellipaat, and enroll in its Selenium Training.

 Python language applications are also seen in the education sector.
 Python is such a huge part of the programming world today that it is considered a core language requirement for students in schools and colleges.
-Since its syntax is similar to English, it is an easy-to-learn programming language for beginners.
+Python is an easy-to-learn programming language for beginners since its syntax is similar to English.

-With a myriad of Python applications in the world of gaming, Data Science, Machine Learning, Deep Learning, Artificial Intelligence, etc., it is evident that its importance will increase more over the years.
+With a myriad of Python applications in the world of gaming, data science, machine learning, deep learning, artificial intelligence, etc., it is evident that Python’s importance will increase over the years.